espanso/espanso/docs/matches.md

 As always, restart espanso with `espanso restart`.
 Now everytime you type `:ip`, it gets expanded to your public IP address!

+#### For macOS users

+On macOS the shell extension does not read the `PATH` env variable (because it is managed by `launchd`).
+Therefore, **you need to specify the full path for the commands you are using**.
+For example, if you are using `jq`, you should write `/usr/local/bin/jq` instead.

+This will probably change in the future.

 #### Bash pipes

 This extension also supports bash **pipes** as your shell, such as: